mikekat/Mike-Moke/README.md

 3)length (n) of the (n times n) grid.
 Then it creates a grid full of S particles with a K particle at the middle.

+The test file shows 100 time steps from one run of autopoiesis1.py